Moroccan Swiss Chard Carrot Salad Recipe

 Posted on 24th of March, 2014 by Lévana

-Wonderful match, spicy and colorful!
+Swiss Chard and carrots are a wonderful match, spicy and colorful!
 See why we eat our veggies in Morocco?
 That it is super healthy goes without saying.

 The salad will keep well a couple of days in the refrigerator.